GermanBluefox/node-red-vis/README.md

 You can forward this message to your hardware to control it.

-There is a possibility to export settings into vis:
+There is a possibility to export project into vis:

 ![Debug](doc/Import.png)